-The air conditioning system was also assessed against the Department of Water and Environmental Regulation's (DWER) Installers Guide to Air Conditioner Noise.
+The air conditioning system was also assessed against the DWER Installers Guide to Air Conditioner Noise.
 Included in Attachment 6 is the assessment undertaken by the specialist consultant which determined the setback required from the neighbouring properties to be 11 metres.
 The location of the air-conditioner therefore meets the required setbacks and any noise generated will be within acceptable limits.